 Access to a safe, stimulating outdoor environment

-These make feeding times more of a challenge, which is a great source of mental stimulation for your cat.
-They will also help to keep your cat physically active, stop her from eating too fast, and encourage her to perform parts of her natural predatory sequence (for example seeking out the food, using her paws and mouth to manipulate the feeder).
+Puzzle feeders can make feeding times more of a challenge, which is a great source of mental stimulation for your cat.
+They will also help to keep your cat physically active, stop their from eating too fast, and encourage their to perform parts of their natural predatory sequence (for example seeking out the food, using their paws and mouth to manipulate the feeder).

 Puzzle feeders are generally made of plastic for ease of cleaning, and come in a range of different shapes and sizes.
 Some are ball shaped and roll around as the cat paws at them, whilst others are stationary and require the cat to push, scoop or lick at them in order to get the food out.

 Puzzle feeders are designed to be used with either your cat’s treats, or their normal kibble or wet food.
 Some cats may prefer stationary feeders whilst other cats may prefer ones that move when pushed or touched.
 Some cats may like a combination of both types.
-If your cat is very food motivated and can use puzzle feeders easily, she may benefit from being fed all of her food portions (i.e. both wet and dry) in the feeders.
-Wet food is usually easier to use with stationary feeders rather than moveable ones (see third photo above).
-To keep the puzzle feeders interesting for your cat, we suggest using a couple and changing them each time you feed her.
+If your cat is very food motivated and can use puzzle feeders easily, they may benefit from being fed all of their food portions (i.e. both wet and dry) in the feeders.
+Wet food is usually easier to use with stationary feeders rather than moveable ones.
+To keep the puzzle feeders interesting for your cat, we suggest using a couple and changing them each time you feed them.

 Play is another great source of mental stimulation, as well providing physical exercise for your cat.
-Play may also encourage her to direct her predatory behaviours towards ‘safe’ objects rather than your hands or feet, or live prey.
+Play may also encourage them to direct their predatory behaviours towards ‘safe’ objects rather than your hands or feet, or live prey.

-Toys that mimic the size, shape and texture of prey (e.g. furry mouse sized toys or those made of feathers) can be particularly good to encourage interest from your cat, especially if they are impregnated with catnip.
-She may also enjoy playing with these prey-like toys on her own (i.e. self play).
-However, catnip can be quite arousing for some cats, so we advise that you don’t try to handle or touch her whilst she is under the influence!
+Toys that mimic the size, shape and texture of prey (e.g. furry mouse sized toys or those made of feathers) can be particularly good to encourage interest from your cat, especially if they are filled with catnip.
+They may also enjoy playing with these prey-like toys on their own.
+However, catnip can strongly stimulate some cats, so we advise that you don’t try to handle or touch your cat whilst they're experiencing the effects of catnip.

 To keep toys novel and interesting, it’s good to store some of them away and only bring them out during play sessions (especially the fishing rod types).
-Other ‘self play’ toys can be left out, but these should be changed regularly to keep them exciting for your cat.
-Avoid leaving string/fishing rod toys out as your cat may get tangled up in them.
+Other toys can be left out for your cat to play with by themselves, but these should be changed regularly to keep them exciting for your cat.
+Avoid leaving string/fishing rod toys out as there's a chance your cat could get tangled up in them.

 Cats enjoy both being up high and having a good ‘vantage point’, as well as hiding and being concealed.
-Provide your cat with an environment that contains lots of elevated places she can climb up or jump on, as well as quiet places she can hide (e.g. a mixture of cat trees, cat tunnels and shelving, combined with cat ‘igloos’ and cardboard boxes – see photo above).
+Provide your cat with an environment that contains lots of elevated places they can climb up or jump on, as well as quiet places they can hide (e.g. a mixture of cat trees, cat tunnels and shelving, combined with cat ‘igloos’ and cardboard boxes.